 Skip to Content

-Low Voltage Vs Line Voltage Landscape Lighting
+Low Voltage and Line Voltage Landscape Lighting

-It might be difficult to tell the difference between line voltage and low voltage landscape lighting, but things will get easy for you with this article.
+Landscape lighting voltage options, It might be difficult to tell the difference between line voltage and low voltage landscape lighting, but things will get easy for you with this article.
 Don’t get confused; keep reading to know the difference between low voltage and line voltage landscape lighting.

 For an average homeowner, it’s not easy to maintain line voltage lighting.
 Line voltage can also be referred to as high voltage or standard voltage.
 They can be used in areas such as the parking lots, outdoor security lighting, or as giant spotlights to help in illuminating bigger areas within your property.